thomaswiemann/thomaswiemann.github.io/_posts/2021-09-29-Getting-Started-With-Julia-Modules.md

 Git and GitHub are excellent utilities for keeping track of your project and sharing it with others.
 This section illustrates how your newly created (still empty) module can be hosted on GitHub.

-To get started, we need a GitHub repository.
-Once you're logged in, you can create one on [GitHub.com](https://github.com).
-Make sure to give the repository the same name as your module _but_ append a ``.jl`` at the end.
+To get started, login at [GitHub.com](https://github.com) and create a new repository.
+Make sure to give the repository the same name as your module but append a ``.jl`` at the end of the repository name.
 Do not create a license or README file.

 <img src="/assets/blog/2021-09-29-Getting-Started-With-Julia-Modules/github.png" alt="drawing" width="500" class="center"/>

 Once the repository is created, we will need to initialize Git in the local module directory and sync it with the GitHub repository.
 This is easily done with the terminal.
-Simply open a terminal and navigate to the folder where your module is stored (in my case, this is ``/homas/thomas/GitHub/MyMethods``).
+Simply open a terminal and navigate to the folder where your module is stored (in my case, this is ``/home/thomas/GitHub/MyMethods``).
 Then execute the following commands:
 ```Git
 git init # this initializes git for the module
 git add . # this adds all current files